 What’s next?
 The process of modifying a child custody order in New Jersey can either take place in family court, in which case a judge makes the decision to accept or deny a formally filed motion, or the modification process can take place out of court, if both parents agree to a consent order changing the current arrangement.
 Please see our article on post-divorce child custody modification to learn more.

 If you are considering child custody modification, we are here to provide you with the legal guidance you need to arrive at the best arrangement for your child and family.
-Please contact us today to schedule your free confidential attorney consultation.
+Please contact us today to schedule your initial, confidential attorney consultation.